sydneyzhang18/cse15l-lab-reports/week5report.md

 travel_guides/berlitz2/Bahamas-WhatToDo.txt:0
 travel_guides/berlitz2/Bahamas-WhereToGo.txt:0
 ```
-This command counts the occurrences of "Lucayans" in each of the .txt files in the entire written_2 directory whose file name begins with Bahamas.
+This command counts the occurrences of "Lucayans" in each of the .txt files in specified path whose file name begins with Bahamas.
 It's useful because it allows us to easily count string occurrences without having to scroll through blocks of text, like with using -r.

 **-i (ignore case)**